TedHusted/awake/awake.md/awake.md

 ## One - Ally ##

-It is the end of a beautiful California day.
-Rush hour traffic flows smoothly down El Camino Real as it snakes over Palo Alto.
-In the automated driver lane, a gray Stratos EV convertible whirs along at the speed of traffic with its top down.
+It is the end of a beautiful California Monday.

+Rush hour traffic is flowing smoothly down El Camino Real as it snakes over Palo Alto.
+In the automated driver lane, a gray Stratos EV convertible with its top down whirs along at the speed of traffic.
 A young person with square-rimmed smart glasses is strapped into the front seat, scrolling on his phone.

-The Stratos is sold as a two person vehicle.
+The Stratos EV is sold as a two person vehicle.
 The second person sits behind the driver, like the cockpit of a plane.
 The dashboard also wraps around the front seat much like a cockpit’s control panel.
 The front of the car is streamlined to a rounded point.
 People call the Stratos a grey bullet on wheels — perfect for introverts.
 It’s the lightest car in its class, with the longest range, and also the most expensive.

 The car’s smooth hum falters for a split second.
 A stuttering glitch that the single passenger barely notices as he stares at his phone.
 Just as a curve comes up, the car lurches forward.
 It slams into the guardrail.
 None of the safety features engage.

 The passenger drops his phone.
 His face is contorted in shock.
 The airbag doesn’t deploy.
 The seat harness clicks open.
-His unprotected body sails into the windshield.
-The safety glass  shatters into a thousand pieces.
+An unprotected body sails into the windshield.
+The safety glass  gives way.
+It lands on the hood, cracking into a thousand connected pieces.

 The car is pitched vertically against the guardrail, like unexploded ordinance.
 Other vehicles slow in unison and swerve smoothly around the collision.
 The cars are a mix of old school sedans and super compact vehicles like the Stratos.
-One self-driving freight truck, with green “Powered by Hydrogen” mud flaps, moves slowly around the curve, flashers blinking.
+One self-driving freight truck, with green “Powered by Hydrogen” mud flaps, creeps around the curve, flashers blinking.

 Sirens wail in the distance as a drone appears over the embankment.
 The basketball-size object disappears into the Stratos carrying a silver disk the size of a hockey puck.
 In a moment, the drone exits again.
 Now it is carrying in its grappling hooks a phone and some kind of a bright blue plug.
 The body is left untouched.

 As the drone silently drops back over the embankment, there is a flash.
 A puff of smoke rises from inside the car.

 ***

-Twenty-four hours before the crash, a line of well-dressed couples are making their way into the Palo Alto Event Center.
+Twenty-four hours before the crash, a stream of well-dressed couples are making their way into the Palo Alto Event Center.

+ In the background, a view screen fills one wall of the entry hall.
+Playing on the wall is a montage of the good works of the Palo Alto Boys and Girls Club.
 A handful of people are greeting guests as they arrive.

 “Elena, I’m so glad you came.”

 “I wouldn’t miss one of your fundraisers, Heather.
 The club helped me so much after my parents passed.”

 Heather’s blonde hair, blue eyes, and immaculate white gown contrasts beautifully with the well-dressed couple.
 The hair styles of all three are coiffured with careful elegance and expensive hair extensions.

-In the background, a view screen fills one wall of the entry hall.
-Playing on the wall is a montage of the good works of the Palo Alto Boys and Girls Club.

 “You remember mi esposa, Tessa.”
 Elena gestures toward her companion.